 First off: some fuel

 Because shopping is sure to make one a little peckish, let’s start with the snack options en route.
-Le Petit Dep (461 Saint-Sulpice Street) is an endlessly charming corner store, bakery and café with tasty treats and “dirty chai” (a chai latte with a shot of espresso).
-The cupcakes at Les Glaceurs (1245 Robert-Bourassa Boulevard) are a local favourite, while Olive + Gourmando (351 Saint-Paul Street W.) make croissants and giant chocolate chip cookies that keep locals coming back.
-Lovers of bubble tea, barbecued pork buns and soup dumplings will want to head over to de la Gauchetière Street in Chinatown, where they’ll have their pick.
-And just around the corner, there are delicious tacos at La Capital (1096 St. Lawrence Boulevard).
+Le Petit Dep (461, rue Saint-Sulpice) is an endlessly charming corner store, bakery and café with tasty treats and “dirty chai” (a chai latte with a shot of espresso).
+The cupcakes at Les Glaceurs (1245, boul.
+Robert-Bourassa) are a local favourite, while Olive + Gourmando (351, rue Saint-Paul O.) make croissants and giant chocolate chip cookies that keep locals coming back.
+Lovers of bubble tea, barbecued pork buns and soup dumplings will want to head over to rue de la Gauchetière in Chinatown, where they’ll have their pick.
+And just around the corner, there are delicious tacos at La Capital (1096, boul.
+Saint-Laurent).

 Something to wear

-For something wearable that’s completely unique, both Swell & Ginger (231 Notre-Dame Street W.) and Espace Pépin (378 Saint-Paul Street W.) gather a selection of labels within their beautiful spaces.
-Local brands find their home at the Old Montréal outpost of Naïf (227 Saint-Paul W.), a small Montréal chain championing unique pieces made by homegrown designers.
+For something wearable that’s completely unique, both Swell & Ginger (231, rue Notre-Dame O.) and Espace Pépin (378, rue Saint-Paul O.) gather a selection of labels within their beautiful space.
+Local brands find their home at the Old Montréal outpost of Naïf (227, rue Saint-Paul O.), a small Montréal chain championing unique pieces made by homegrown designers.

 Something a little arty

-Contemporary art fans may just find the perfect piece for their walls back home at Galerie Bloom (224 Saint-Paul Street W.) or Galerie MX (333 Viger Street W.) nearby.
+Contemporary art fans may just find the perfect piece for their walls back home at Galerie Bloom (224, rue Saint-Paul O.).
 Prefer something a little more old-fashioned?
-The Boutique de Pointe-à-Callière (350 Place Royale Street) within Montréal’s historical museum stocks books and gifts with a look back at the city’s past.
-The works of First Nations artisans is available for purchase at Galerie Le Chariot (446 Place Jacques-Cartier), Indianica (79 Saint-Paul Street E.) and Galerie d’art Images Boréales (4 Saint-Paul Street E.).
-At Galerie Héritage (30 Saint-Paul Street E.) you’ll find jewelry and artful home furnishings – much of it continuing Québec’s longstanding tradition of fur trading – made by celebrated Inuk creators.
+The Boutique de Pointe-à-Callière (350, rue Place Royale) within Montréal’s historical museum stocks books and gifts with a look back at the city’s past.
+The works of First Nations artisans is available for purchase at Galerie Le Chariot (446, Place Jacques-Cartier) and Galerie d’art Images Boréales (4, rue Saint-Paul E.).
+At Galerie Héritage (30, rue Saint-Paul E.) you’ll find jewellery and artful home furnishings — much of it continuing Québec’s longstanding tradition of fur trading — made by celebrated Inuk creators.

 Something distinctly local

-L’Empreinte Coopérative (88 Saint-Paul Street E.) is a wonderful emporium of locally made objects, be it pottery, soaps, cushion covers, toys or small art pieces.
-The bevy of souvenirs at Souvenirs Neil (24 Saint-Paul Street E.) ensures no-one back at home will go without a Montréal fridge magnet or shot glass, while Sky Cadeaux et Fleurs (159 Saint-Antoine Street W.) offers beautiful flower arrangements hearty enough to last the flight home.
-Complexe Desjardin is great for those after a dose of big names; it’s the entry point for the extensive RÉSO “underground city”, which you can tour with our guide here.
+L’Empreinte Coopérative (88, rue Saint-Paul E.) is a wonderful emporium of locally made objects, be it pottery, soaps, cushion covers, toys or small art pieces.
+The bevy of souvenirs at Souvenirs Neil (24, rue Saint-Paul E.) ensures no-one back at home will go without a Montréal fridge magnet or shot glass, while Sky Cadeaux et Fleurs (159, rue Saint-Antoine O.) offers beautiful flower arrangements hearty enough to last the flight home.
+Complexe Desjardins is a great big mall, fantastic for those looking for big-name stores; it’s an entry point for the extensive Underground City, which you can tour with our guide here.
 Happy shopping!

 Read this next: Give the gift of Montréal with these local souvenirs